 - Academic Year Graduate: $18,000 USD for tuition + $15,000 USD for living stipend

 - Summer Graduate: $5,000 USD for tuition + $2,500 USD for living stipend

-The Department of Global Health Fellowships provide financial assistance to graduate students, professional students, and medical residents at the University of Washington.
+Department of Global Health Travel Fellowships provide financial assistance to graduate students, professional students, and medical residents at the University of Washington.
 Grants are up to $4,000 and support room and board, travel health preparation, travel insurance and/or supplies.
-Deadline to apply: mid-March.
+Applications open Feb.
+1 and close March 15.